Create organization-wide signatures and disclaimers

 Under Do the following, leave Append the disclaimer selected.

-Select Select one and choose Wrap as a fallback option.
-Then OK.
+Select Select one, choose Wrap as a fallback option, and then select Save.
 This means that if the disclaimer can't be added because of encryption or another mail setting, it will be wrapped in a message envelope.